itsmrajesh/python-programming-questions/README.md

 # python-programming-questions
-### This repo contains various programming questions solutions
+### This repo contains various programming questions solutions using python